danskernesdigitalebibliotek/dpl-cms/docs/architecture/adr-011-configuration-translation-system.md

 But that would have following bad consequences:
 1. The administrators would have to find all the texts in various, not obvious, places in the admin area.
 2. It would differ from the general translation routine which is confusing
-3. We would not be able to hande multiple languages for the cofiguration translations
+3. We would not be able to handle multiple languages for the configuration translations

 ### Extending the Potion module
 Change the Potion module to be able to scan configuration translations as well.